M4NU5/Personal_Website/content/blog/tech/setup-ai-homelab-with-amd-gpu/index.md

   image: amd-preview.png
   alt: amd-preview.png
 ---
-> **TL;DR:** AMD quietly fixed the hard part.
+> **Update - January 2026** AMD quietly fixed the hard part.
 The January 2026 Adrenalin driver update ships Ollama, LM Studio, and ComfyUI as a one-click optional install.
 If you're on RX 7700 or newer -- or a Ryzen AI 300/400/Max -- you don't need to touch ROCm libraries at all.
 [Get the AI Bundle here.](https://www.amd.com/en/blogs/2026/amd-software-adrenalin-edition-ai-bundle-ai-made-si.html)
 >Running older AMD hardware?
 That's what the rest of this post is for.

 ## Introduction